+.

 Pre School - Medication and Sickness Policy.

 The Pre School provides an environment that is healthy for all attendees (employees & children).
 In order to maintain such an environment, all staff and children need to be fit, well and in good health; sick children i.e., those who pose a significant risk of infection to others, should remain at home.